New Tesla chair must rein in CEO Musk at key moment

 The settlement stemmed from a lawsuit the SEC filed charging Musk with misleading investors in August with a tweet that said he had “funding secured” for taking the company private.

 Yet a more forceful board, coupled with a domineering CEO like Musk, could create conflicts at a risky time for the company.
-Company founders such as Apple’s Steve Jobs and Twitter’s Jack Dorsey have been forced out by strong boards of directors, though both eventually returned to their companies.
-Musk did not found Tesla but provided early financing.
+Visionary CEOs such as Apple’s Steve Jobs and Twitter’s Jack Dorsey have been forced out by strong boards of directors, though both eventually returned to their companies.

 Even with the settlement, Tesla faces a daunting array of challenges.